+DEVELOPMENT STANDARDS

+Residential Uses

+Residential development in the Mixed Development zone will follow the development

+standards established in the Residential land use zone.

-DEVELOPMENT STANDARDS All Non-Residential Uses Except Shopping Centres
+All Non-Residential Uses Except Shopping Centres

+Minimum Frontyard (m) 7.5

 (may be varied in accordance with Condition 3)

-Minimum Sideyard (m) 2.5
+Minimum Sidayard (m) 2.5

-(waived for buildings with adjoining walls)
+Minimum Sideyard (m) (waived for buildings with adjoining walls)

 Minimum Sideyard for Open Storage (m) 5.0

+Min Flonking Dood Sidoverd (m) 6.0

 Min.
-Flanking Road Sideyard (m) 6.0
+Flanking Road Sideyard (m) (may be varied in accordance with Condition 3)

+Minimum Rearyard (m) 10.0

 (may be varied in accordance with Condition 3)

-) C ' D 1/) 10.0

-Minimum Rearyard (m) (may be varied in accordance with Condition 3)

 Maximum Lot Coverage 38%

-Shor oping Centres
+Shopping Centres

 Minimum Lot Area (m2) 4,000

 Minimum Frontyard (m) As required by Council

 Minimum Sideyard (m) As required by Council

 Minimum Rearyard (m) As required by Council

 Maximum Lot Coverage - All Buildings 38%

-Residential Uses

-Residential development in the Mixed Use zone will follow the development standards

-established in the Residential land use zone.

-The discretionary use classes listed in this table can be permitted at the discretion of Council provided the development would be complementary to the uses within the Permitted Use Classes, would not inhibit the development of permitted uses, and would not be contrary to the intent of the Municipal Plan or these Regulations.
+The discretionary use classes listed in this table may be permitted at the discretion of Council provided the development would not be incompatible with the Permitted Use Classes, would not inhibit the development of permitted uses, and would not be contrary to the intent of the Municipal Plan or these Regulations.

-2. Mixing of Residential and Non-Residential Land Uses
+2. Mixing of Residential and Non-Residential Development